The Museum of Jewish Heritage welcomes all visitors. We strive to ensure that our exhibitions, programs, and facilities are accessible to everyone.

 All Museum spaces are wheelchair accessible.
 We are able to provide wheelchairs on a first-come, first-served basis; please go to our Ann & Abe Oster Welcome Desk for assistance.
 Wheelchair-accessible restrooms are located on all floors of the Museum.

 With advance notice, group tours can be given in ASL, led by a Deaf Museum Educator.
-(Please see Group Visits to learn more about group tours.)
+Group tours will begin this fall when our new exhibition opens.

 Videos in the exhibitions are open-captioned in English.
 [During the summer of 2021, exhibitions are not on view.]

 All recorded programs on our YouTube channel have automated closed captioning that you can choose to turn on from the viewing window.
 Some of our live programs offer closed captioning; check specific event pages to learn more.

 For more information, please contact email@example.com or call 646.437.4200.

 - In the bottom of your Zoom window, click the “^” up arrow button next to “Closed Caption” and then click on “Show Subtitle” to start displaying live captions.

 - To hide live captions in your Zoom window, click the “^” up arrow next to “Closed Caption” and then click on “Hide Subtitle.”